International Partnerships

-This project brings together 19 institutions with a shared ambition: to make Montpellier one of Europe's capitals of health, agro-environment and ecology-environment (themes: feeding, caring for and protecting) and a true European hub for scientific cooperation with countries in the Global South.
-The preferred international strategic partners are therefore naturally those with whom the members have strong scientific ties:the University of Heidelberg (Germany),the University of Barcelona (Spain),Wageningen University (Netherlands), andUC Davis(United States).
+This project brings together 19 institutions around a shared goal: to make Montpellier one of Europe’s leading centers for health, agro-environment, and environmental ecology (themes: feeding, healing, protecting) and a true European hub for scientific collaboration with countries in the Global South.
+The preferred international strategic partners are therefore naturally those with whom the members have strong scientific ties:Heidelberg University (Germany),the University of Barcelona (Spain),Wageningen University (Netherlands), andUC Davis(United States).

-Erasmus+ partnerships
+Erasmus+ Partnerships

-procedure for establishing a dual degree
+Procedure for obtaining a dual degree

 Procedure for establishing an international partnership

-International networks
+International Networks

 AUF (all continents)